Financial abuse of the elderly is a growing

 Maintain

-.
+control of your assets.
 Sometimes older adults will add other people’s

 names as co-owners of their assets today, in a mis-guided effort to avoid